 Belarus is the very worst performer (“G”) under the VACI, on par with Australia.
 The country is a large consumer and producer of animal products, and has no meaningful legislative protections for farmed animals.

-Belarus slaughters around 35.7 land animals per person / year, which is almost four times the global average of 9.7.
-The country has a relatively high dependency on farm animal production, with 5.6 animals per person (compared with a global average of 4).
-Around 85.5% of the Belarusian animal population is made up of broiler chickens, the majority of which are likely to be factory farmed.
+Belarus slaughters 37.7 land animals per person per year, almost four times the global average of 10.1.
+The country's diet is highly dependent on farmed animal production, with 6 animals per person, compared to a global average of 4.1.
+Around 86% of the Berlarusian animal population is made up of broiler chickens, most of which are like to be factory farmed.

-The share of land-based animal protein in the Belarusian diet is unusually high, at around 56.4% (compared with a global average of 35.2%).
-This equates to each person consuming around 50.3g of land-based animal protein per day, compared with a global average of around 26.7g.
+The share of land-based animal protein in the Belarusian diet is around 52%, versus a global average of 35.2%.
+Each person consumes around 46g of land-based animal protein per day, compared with a global average of 27.2g.

-Belarus was given a “G” under the Animal Protection Index (API), and is the worst performer under the Sanctioning Cruelty category.
-This is due to the absence of virtually any animal protection laws in the country.
-Learn more about the quality of Belarus’ legislative protections on the API here.
+Belarus is a very poor performer ("F") under the Animal Protection Index (API), with its farmed animal protection legislation scoring the worst performance rating ("G") under the same index.
+This is a small improvement since 2014 when the country's overall API rating was the worst performance rating ("G").
+This is largely due to the introduction of new legislation focused on animal health.
+Learn more about the quality of Belarus' legislative protections on the API here.